FINANCIAL AID RATE40%

 The information regarding admissions below may give you an idea of the candidates Santa Barbara City College accepts.
 The details may include application requirements and recommendations, as well as any AP credits that may be transferred.

 College Credits Accepted

 Estimated Costs & Financial Aid

-The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $10,600.
+The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $10,200.
+In order to calculate a more accurate and detailed cost of attendance check out their cost calculator here.
 The figures listed below are for informational purposes only and do not represent current or future tuition, fees, and expenses.

 Tuition & Fees Information

 - State Residents: $1,400-$1,700

 - State Residents: $46-$55 per credit unit